websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

     </subsystem>
     ```

-1. In a [`portal-ext.properties`](../../reference/portal-properties.md) file in the Liferay Home, specify the data source:
+1. In a [`portal-ext.properties`](../../reference/portal-properties.md) file in the Liferay Home, specify your data source.
+For example,

     ```properties
     jdbc.default.jndi.name=java:jboss/datasources/ExampleDS
     ```

-The data source is now configured and ready to be connected to the database.
+The data source is now configured and ready to connect to the database.

 ## Connect to a Mail Server

-As with database configuration, the easiest way to configure mail is to let DXP handle the mail session.
-If you want to use DXP's built-in mail session, skip this section and [connect DXP to a mail server](../../setting-up-liferay/configuring-mail/connecting-to-a-mail-server.md) in the Control Panel.
+As with database configuration, the easiest mail session to configure is DXP's.
+If you want to use DXP's built-in mail session, skip this section and [connect to a mail server](../../setting-up-liferay/configuring-mail/connecting-to-a-mail-server.md) in the Control Panel.

-If you want to manage the mail session with JBoss, follow these steps:
+If you want to configure the mail session in JBoss, follow these steps:

 1. Specify the mail subsystem in the
     `$JBOSS_HOME/standalone/configuration/standalone.xml` file like this: